Journal Articles

 Conspiracy Theories and the Epistemic Power of Narrative

-Conspiracy theories are often packaged as part of narratives that offer emotionally comforting distractions from ugly truths.
-This helps to explain why people believe them, while demonstrating the epistemic power of narratives more generally.
+Conspiracy theories are often packaged inside narratives that offer comforting distractions from ugly truths; this helps to explain their believability.

 Conspiracy Theories, Epistemic Self-Identity, and Epistemic Territory